Various sizes of aluminum (top rows) and steel

 Fill Light - Controls the overall brightness of an image.
 Be careful if there are many areas that are already bright or there is a high contrasts between the bright areas and darker sections that are being illuminated with this control, as the bright areas can quickly become overexposed.
 This shifts color values to the right side of the histogram.
 Highlights - Increases the range between bright and dark colors, making a richer, vivid image.
 This shifts the span of color space beyond the upper bounds of the histogram, potentially overexposing certain images.
 Shadows - Amplify the dark areas -- often representing shadows -- across an image.
 The color space is shifted beyond the lower bounds of this histogram; inverse to the method used on the Highlights control.
 Color Temperature - Tune a warmer (more red) or cooler (more blue) tone to the image.
 Moving the slider to the right (warmer/red) compresses the color distribution on the histogram.
 Moving to the left (cooler/blue) expands the colors Neutral Color Picker - Select which spot is the "whitest" and the image is adjusted accordingly.
 This is especially important when filming underwater where the color spectrum is reduced.
 A blue or green tint is guaranteed to be present at any depth without the use of significant lighting.
 This is this post-production version of adding a red filter to a camera rig and is a very easy way to restore a natural appearance to a significantly green/blue image.
 You might need to Undo this and select a few different spots on the image until you are satisfied.
 Use this along the Color Temperature slider for further adjustment.

-1. Adjust the texture of an image:
+Adjust the texture of an image:

 There are a few specific tools out of the 36 total processing tools on the last three tabs that can adjust the focus and bring out shapes like fish that are hiding behind poor visibility in the water.
+Sharpen or Soften the texture using these tools on tabs 3 & 5, respectively.

 Applying a touch of the "HDR-ish" tool on tab 4 can really help bring out the texture of a reef or a fish through poor underwater visibility.
 Further, it gives a unique, highly processed look to a photo with vivid colors.
 Read more about the High Dynamic Range photography if you're interested.